containerum/containerum/README.md

 helm install containerum/containerum —-set nodemetrics.env.local.PROMETHEUS_ADDR=http://{PROMETHEUS_SVC_NAME}:{PROMETHEUS_SVC_PORT}
 ```

- This will install the Containerum Platform and create two Ingresses to expose Containerum Platform.
+ This will install Containerum and create two Ingresses to expose it.
 You can view the Ingresses with `kubectl get ingress`.

-> Note 1: Containerum Platform allows importing existing resources (deployments, services, etc.).
+> Note 1: Containerum allows importing existing resources (deployments, services, etc.).
 To specify, which namespaces SHOULD NOT be imported, set the following tag during installation and list the namespaces after `CH_KUBE_IMPORTER_EXCLUDED_NS=`.
  ```
 --set kube-importer.env.global.CH_KUBE_IMPORTER_EXCLUDED_NS="default,kube-system"
 ```